-Everywhere we travel we see people stepping up and making improv better - innovating, experimenting, professionalising.
+Everywhere we travelled we saw people stepping up and making improv better - innovating, experimenting, professionalising.

-We need a place where we can all talk together about what's possible.
+We needed a place where we could all talk together about what's possible.
 An open digital space, home to a truly diverse range of voices and points of view.

 A community of practice dedicated to raising each other up.